 January 21, 2019

 Sometimes creators know exactly what a show will be when they have the idea, and other times it’s not so easy.
 The other day I talked about failed concepts that made it on the screen but didn’t work out.
 Sometimes ideas never even see the light of day.
 For instance, Empty Nest was supposed to be about a couple dealing with there daughters taking off for college.
 It was changed to the Richard Mulligan led show (but the original pilot was made, as a backdoor pilot in The Golden Girls).
-It’s funny to hear the original pitches for our favorite shows, and wonder what could have been.
+It’s funny to hear the original pitches for our favorite shows and wonder what could have been.

-Here are five examples :
+Here are some examples :

 The Cosby Show

 Marcy Carsey and Tom Werner went to Cosby for the show, and his first idea wasn’t quite what we’d get.
 Cosby believed that both parents should have blue collar jobs.
 The father be a limousine driver, who owned the car, and the mother an electrician.
 It was Cosby’s wife who suggested he change it so that the Huxtable’s would be upper middle class.
+Also, if you thought Rudy was an odd name for a girl you weren't far off.
+At first Rudy was supposed to a boy, Jaleel White even up for the role, until Keshia Knight Pulliam one Cosby over.

 Home Improvement